MAYA-ZK/zk-dashboard/README.md

 # ZK Dashboard

 Not maintained anymore.
-This project was used to visualize the data from the ZK ecosystem.
+This project was used to visualize the data for different blockchains.
 Sunsetting in August 2025.

 ## Table of contents